abpframework/abp/docs/en/UI/Angular/Sorting-Navigation-Elements.md

 # Sorting Navigation Elements
-This documentation is describing how navigation elements sorted and how you can change this default behaviour.
+This documentation describes how the navigation elements are sorted and how to change this default behaviour.

-When you want to add `Navigation Element` you can use `RoutesService`.
-For more info [click here](https://docs.abp.io/en/abp/latest/UI/Angular/Modifying-the-Menu#how-to-add-a-navigation-element).
+When you want to add the `Navigation Element` you can use the `RoutesService`.
+For more details, see the [document](https://docs.abp.io/en/abp/latest/UI/Angular/Modifying-the-Menu#how-to-add-a-navigation-element).
-However, in this documentation, we will talk more about how to sort navigation elements via the `Routes Service` `order` attribute.
+However, in this documentation, we will talk more about how to sort the navigation elements with the `order` attribute from the `Routes Service`.

 ### Order Property
-- This parameter is optional and used for sorting purposes.
+- This parameter is optional and is used for sorting purposes.
-- If you define this property it will be sorted by default sorting function.
+- If you define this property it will be sorted by the default sorting function.
 - You can edit this function.

 **Default Compare Function;**